stackbit-projects/tech-startup-community-a382b/content/pages/portfolio.md

   - type: hero_section
     title: Portfolio
     align: center
+    image: images/5.jpg
+    content: This is an optional page subtitle
   - type: content_section
     content: >-
       Here are some of the amazing startups in our community.
 Feel free to check them out!